OpenHelix-Team/Spatial-Forcing/readme.md

 ## 📃 Overview
 ![teaser](./figs/teaser.png)

-Our model aligns the intermediate visual embeddings of VLAs with geometric representations produced by pretrained 3D foundation models.
+Our Spatial-Forcing (SF) model aligns the intermediate visual embeddings of VLAs with geometric representations produced by pretrained 3D foundation models.
 This alignment demonstrates enhanced performance, training efficiency, and data effificency.

 <!-- ## Table of Contents